-- (i) lobby governments and administrations to invest in new programmes and international education initiatives to support globalisation and cross-border understanding and promote diversity and mutual understanding; - (ii) produce resources and training for members to assist with challenging far-right nationalism and
+- (i) lobby governments and administrations to invest in new programmes and international education initiatives to support globalisation and cross-border understanding and promote diversity and mutual understanding; - (ii) produce resources and training for members to assist with challenging far-right nationalism and - (iii) report to Conference 2023."

-(iii) report to Conference 2023.
-(North Tyneside)
+Claire Ward moved, Alison Morgan seconded:

-Claire Ward to move, Alison Morgan to second: In bullet (i):
+"In bullet (i):

-Delete 'globalisation and'.
-(Executive)
+Delete 'globalisation and'."